-- You reported the leak to your utility company shorty after you notice it
+- You reported the leak to your utility company shortly after you noticed it.

 You may not be able to receive an allowance if:

-- The utility supplier told you that your water supply line appeared to be leaking but you took no action
+- The water supplier told you that your water supply line appeared to be leaking, but you took no action.

-There could be a number of reasons for your leaking pipe so it’s better to trust the professionals.
-After all, you could end up making it worse and you could be faced with a hefty bill to pay to repair the damage.
-We help, we repair, we care.
+There could be a number of reasons for your leaking pipe, so it’s better to trust the professionals.
+After all, you could end up making it worse, and you could be faced with a hefty bill to pay to repair the damage.
+We help, we repair, and we care.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.